meteor/galaxy-images/galaxy-puppeteer/README.md

 `meteor/galaxy-puppeteer` is a galaxy-app image with changes for supporting running puppeteer.

-As puppeteer run with superuser priveleges, you need to pass the flag '--no-sandbox'.
+As puppeteer runs with superuser privileges, you need to pass the flag '--no-sandbox'.
+(This is not a security flaw, as we are running with docker)
 Ex:

 ```js